Early Entrance to Kindergarten and First Grade

 - Early entrance is not recommended for a child that would be accelerated to the same grade as an older sibling.

 - You must schedule an appointment with a licensed school psychologist to administer the Wechsler Pre-School and Primary Intelligence Scale to your child.
-If you would like to schedule with a ISD 194 psychologist, contact Holly Traub, Elementary Gifted Coordinator, or your building principal for a list of psychologist that have agreed to conduct this assessment outside of the school day.
+If you would like to schedule this assessment with a ISD 194 psychologist, contact Molly Hammel, ISD 194 Gifted Services Coordinator, for a list of psychologists that have agreed to conduct this assessment outside of the school day.

 - The cost of this test will be borne by the parent, at a cost of approximately $250-$350.
 Scholarships are available for parents who qualify based on federal standards for free or reduced priced meal guidelines.